airbus-seclab/AppVsWild/README.md

 You have to retrieve the encrypted e-mail address and hash value distributed within the protected application, from the software perspective of the running operating system.

-The challenge is delivered under the form of a VMWare virtual machine provided with a hard disk drive booting Ramooflax and then booting a second hard drive that you have to add to the VM configuration.
+The challenge is delivered under the form of a VMware virtual machine provided with a hard disk drive booting Ramooflax and then booting a second hard drive that you have to add to the VM configuration.

 That way, you will be able to run your own Linux 32 bits operating system with all of your hacking tools inside, root, ring 0 access, whatever you want to break into Ramooflax protection.